lnquy/Shibboleth/README.txt

  https://localhost:8443

 The idp.home system property defines the path to configuration files, which are located relative to this file in src/main/config.
+As usual take care on windows if you need to specify the "DosDeviceName", and in particular beware of macros such as
+${project.basedir} and ${workspace_loc:java-idp-testbed} which do specify this.